Review: Turkish Airlines Miles&Smiles Lounge Istanbul Airport

 Wine and booze

-The Turkish Airlines Lounge has a large selection of wine.
-There are always at least five whites, five reds and two rose wines available.
-All of them are Turkish, which makes for some fun tasting if you are not familiar yet with Turkish wine (some of them are quite good!).
+All of these wines are Turkish, which makes for some fun tasting if you are not familiar yet with Turkish wine (some of them are really good!).

 Internet